CKHarwood/dotfiles/README.md

 Dotfiles are stored here and hard linked to the appropriate path directories where possible.
 In some cases it is necessary to copy files over and keep them in sync manually.

 ## .bashrc
-Startup *Bash r*un *c*ommands.
-Documented in-file.
-Hard link: `~/.bashrc`.
+`~/.bashrc` (hard-linked to this file)

+**Bash r**un **c**ommands in startup.
+Most changes are documented in the file.
+A few personal changes documented below.

-This file may be over-customized for WSL today.
+This file may be over-customized for WSL today, but since I do not currently have a non-WSL Linux environment I have not made a separate file for a vanilla bash environment.

 ### Custom aliases and commands set in `.bashrc`